claire-codes/blog-com/_posts/2016-02-03-git-aliases.markdown

 allExcept dont-add-me.txt
 ```

 The `$1` is the first argument to the script.
 The commands are executed and the status of the repo is printed out to the console.
-Boom! :punch::boom: What else could you create a shortcut for?
-It doesn't have to be Git-related, it could be any sequence of shell commands. :shell:
+Boom! 👊💥 What else could you create a shortcut for?
+It doesn't have to be Git-related, it could be any sequence of shell commands. 🐚

 For lots more Git tips and tricks, check out the Pro Git book, including the article on aliases: